ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 As a software developer I love working in the terminal where I do most of my work.

 iTerm2, zsh, vim, tmux became my favorite tools but there are many others I use pretty much on a daily basis.

 Let's take a look at some of them.

 ## Homebrew

 This one you probably already know.
-[Homebrew](https://brew.sh/) is a *fantastic* package manager for MacOS and Linux with an active community of developers on Github.
+[Homebrew](https://brew.sh/) is a *fantastic* package manager for macOS and Linux with an active community of developers on Github.

 You can install nearly any software using Homebrew.
-Every command line tool described in this blog post below can be installed as easy as running
+Every command-line tool described in this blog post below can be installed as easy as running
 ```bash
 brew install <tool name>
 ```